Film Studies

 Why study Film?

 Film Studies will not only change the way you watch film, but more importantly it will challenge you to think in new ways and question or change your perspective on a whole host of issues, for example, representation of race or gender.
 Studying film allows you to understand important issues and developments within history, society and culture, using film as the medium with which to gain a greater insight into these areas.
 As well as gaining an appreciation of film as an art form in terms of its visual storytelling, studying film can enhance your understanding of the world in terms of competing values, attitudes and beliefs.
 Our course also incorporates a creative production element where you will be able to put what you have learnt into practice by making a short film or writing a screenplay.
-At Bishop Luffa you can choose to edit with our comprehensive and up-to-date industry standard software: Final Cut Pro on our Macs or Adobe Premiere (and the complete Adobe Suite) on our PCs.
+At Bishop Luffa you can choose to edit with our comprehensive and up-to-date industry standard software (Adobe Premiere) in our exclusive Edit Suite

 The development of deeper critical and creative thinking gained by studying film can enhance many different career paths and is a much sought after transferable skill in both employment and further study.

 The study of film is highly regarded.
-Film Studies has been an academic discipline within universities for over 50 years and is regarded as an academic subject in its own right.
-Oxford and Cambridge offer Masters and PhD courses in Film Studies and Screen Arts, and Russell Group universities accept Film Studies as an appropriate A-level qualification.
+Film Studies has been an academic discipline within universities for over half a century and is regarded as an academic subject in its own right.
+Oxford and Cambridge offer Masters and PHD courses in Film Studies and Screen Arts and Russell Group universities accept Film Studies as an appropriate A level qualification.

 Topic areas include: